MAKING A CASE FOR IN-STORE TECH

 Smartzer’s purpose is to make shoppable and interactive video that creates a seamless and spectacular user experience that better connects the consumer to the campaign and builds a relationship with the brand.
 Smartzer also provides clients with valuable analytics on video interactions, which is extremely helpful to retailers and brands.

 Barnes touched on the future of purchase and how we should all be ready for big changes when it comes to purchasing.
 Our current method of cash checkouts at the front of the store manned by employees hasn’t changed much since the 1950s.
 As the most recent POS systems are ready for retirement, retailers are looking for the solutions they will use the for the next 15-20 years.
 Top of their list are harmonising payments across channels for an easy customer experience.
 They also need to look at how these payment systems work with their purpose and message of their brand.

-The panel discussion that followed with Steve Carpenter, HR Director of Krispy Kreme and Jenna Gonzales Customer Success Manager of Yapster, was even more enlightening, touching on the potential use of blockchain in the entire system, as well as setbacks of trying to implement AGILE into some of their processes.
+The panel discussion that followed with Steve Carpenter, HR Director of Krispy Kreme and Jenna Gonzales Customer Success Manager of Yapster was even more enlightening.
+It touched on the potential use of blockchain in the entire system, as well as setbacks of trying to implement AGILE into some of their processes.

 The evening brought to light many new ideas of use cases for Smartzer’s interactive videos and shoppable videos in retail and where our shoppable video and interactive video technology can fit into storetech.
 We have been working with multiple retailers lately and we are excited to launch another in-store experience in the very near future.